 Designing a Vestibule Entry: Ideas and Dimensions

-However, the typical dimension for vestibules might be around 4*6 feet.
+Overall, the typical vestibule dimensions might be around 4 × 6 feet.
 But you need to consider the fact that as the building’s needs vary, the dimensions of vestibules are also different.

 Here is a great idea: try to make your ceiling high because a taller ceiling has a great impact on a feeling of spaciousness and also prevents a buildup of humidity.